liamcripwell/plan_simp/README.md

 ```

 ## Pretrained models
-We provide pretrained models for the components of our contextual planning system `PG_Dyn` on [HuggingFace](https://huggingface.co/liamcripwell).
+We provide pretrained models for the components of our contextual planning system `PG_Dyn` as well as several of the models proposed in [_Context-Aware Document Simplification_](https://arxiv.org/abs/2305.06274) on [HuggingFace](https://huggingface.co/liamcripwell).

-These can be loaded within Python as follows:
+Systems can be loaded within Python as follows:
 ```python
 from plan_simp.models.classifier import load_planner
 from plan_simp.models.bart import load_simplifier